Cider: Netherlands

 In the Netherlands, cider is not as commonly available as in its surrounding countries.
 In 2007, Heineken started testing a cider-based drink branded Jillz in a number of bars throughout the country.
 The beverage, an alcopop made by blending sparkling water, fruit flavouring, malt, and cider, is marketed towards female drinkers as an alternative to beer.
 At the same time, Heineken also introduced Strongbow Gold as a secondary brand to provide the choice of a real cider, which was targeted to a male audience.
 Both beverages contain 5% alcohol by volume, which is similar to a typical draught beer in the Netherlands.
-Other brands are available in supermarkets, most noticeably Magners and Savanna Dry, and in liquor stores, generally, a broader range may be obtained.
+Other brands are available in supermarkets, most noticeably Magners and Savanna Cider, and in liquor stores, generally, a broader range may be obtained.

 Norway

 In Norway, cider (sider) is a naturally fermented apple juice.
 Pear juice is sometimes mixed with the apple to get a better fermenting process started.

+Apples has been grown along the fjords of western Norway since the 13th century, and cider production has a long history along Hardangerfjorden and Sognefjorden.
+Production thrived between 1890 and 1920, but political regulations and the introduction of Vinmonopolet in 1921 reduced the commercial production.

-Three brands of sparkling cider with an ABV of approximately 10% are available to the Norwegian public through distribution by the monopoly outlet Vinmonopolet, Hardanger Sider Sprudlande from Hardanger, Krunesider from Bergen sourcing apples from Hardanger, and Liersider from Lier.
-In line with the law of 1975 prohibiting all advertising of alcoholic beverages of ABV above 2.5%, the products receive little exposure despite a few favourable press reviews.
+Today, more than a hundred domestic, and dozens of imported varieties are available through the state alcohol monopoly Vinmonopolet.
+Although they can hardly be marketed, in line with the law of 1975 prohibiting all advertising of alcoholic beverages of ABV above 2.5%, therefore the products receive little exposure despite a few favourable press reviews.
+In 2016 a new law opened for sale of beverages with ABV up to 22% directly from the producers, and by 2022, 130 different brands of Norwegian cider were commercially available.

 Ciders of low alcohol levels are widely available, mostly brands imported from Sweden; carbonated soft drinks with no alcoholic content may also be marketed as "cider".